-Mr. Clemmer became executive director, chief executive officer on January 1, 2009.
+Mr. Clemmer became executive director and chief executive officer on January 1, 2009.
 Prior to that, from December 2007, Mr. Clemmer was a member of our supervisory board and a senior advisor of Kohlberg Kravis Roberts & Co.
 Prior to joining NXP, he drove the turnaround and re-emergence of Agere Systems Inc., a spin-out from Lucent Technologies Inc. and a leader in semiconductors for storage, wireless data, and public and enterprise networks.
 He also served as Chairman of u-Nav Microelectronics Corporation, a leading GPS technology provider, and held five-year tenure at Quantum Corporation where he was executive vice president and chief financial officer.
 Prior to that, Mr. Clemmer worked for Texas Instruments Incorporated as senior vice president and semiconductor group chief financial officer.
 Mr. Clemmer also serves on the boards of NCR Corporation and RMG Technologies Inc., a private start-up focused on network security.

 Non-Executive Director and Chairman, Member of the Board’s Nominating & Compensation Committee Sir Peter has been appointed as a non-executive director and as the chairman of our board of directors in August 2010.
 Prior to that, Sir Peter was the chairman of the supervisory board of NXP B.V. from September 29, 2006.
 Sir Peter served as chief executive officer and chairman of the executive committee for British Telecom plc. from 1996 to 2002 and prior to that was chairman and chief executive officer of ICL plc. (now Fujitsu Services Holdings Ltd.).
 Sir Peter also worked in the semiconductor industry during his tenure as a divisional director at Texas Instruments Incorporated, for whom he held a variety of senior management positions around the world.
 Sir Peter currently holds non-executive directorship at Taiwan Semiconductor Manufacturing Company Limited.
 Sir Peter is Chair of Council and Senior Pro-Chancellor at Loughborough University, Board Director at East West Institute USA and Board Mentor at CMi in Belgium.
 He is also Advisor to Longreach LLP in Hong Kong, Alix Partners UK LLP in London and the Hampton Group in London.